 When an AirData App Object is used to store data, the data is stored in the table.
 This makes Datastores an ideal place for storing configuration information for each environment.

 To demonstrate this, let's create two different sets of towing services for our app.
-One set will be mock data used in the staging environment for testing, and one set will be the data shown to the user.
-This approach's benefit is that there is no contact to production towing services while testing in staging.
+One set will be mock data used in the development environment for testing, and one set will be the data shown to the user.
+This approach's benefit is that there is no contact to production towing services while testing in development.

-Go to Configuration Builder.
-Click the + button in the top right to two more profiles, "Staging" and "Production."
 Next, go to Data Builder.
 Create a new AirData App Object by clicking the + icon at the top of the tree.
 Name the app object "Towing Provider" and give it the properties name (Text) and phone (Phone).
-Enter two to three records of real towing companies.
+Enter two to three records of real towing companies and Save.
+A modal will appear indicating the 'TowingCompanies' App Object will be created in the Production datastore.
+Click Continue and Save.
 This will serve as the production data.

 Exporting and Importing Data

 Inside Data Builder, it is possible to export and import data into app Objects.
 This data will be stored with the Datastore.
 Exporting data from an AirData App Object is as simple as selecting the Object in Data Builder.
 There is an "Export table as CSV" button in the inspector on the right.